-The impact of blue light on sleep: science versus marketing.
+The impact of blue light on sleep: science versus marketing

 What does science say?

 Recently, a think tank of 250 experts, who have collectively published thousands of articles, concluded that blue light at night has a significant impact on our sleep.
 In fact, according to their findings, blue light disrupts our biological clock, suppresses melatonin production and increases the risks of obesity and diabetes.
-LED lights with a high factor of blue light are considered especially risky.
+LED lights with a high factor of blue light are considered particularly risky.

 The recommendations include increasing exposure to bright light during the day and minimizing exposure to blue light at night to prevent disruption of circadian rhythms, which are associated with various health risks.